frieser/workmux/README.md

 #### What happens

-1. Verifies that a worktree for `<branch-name>` exists and a tmux window does not.
+1. Verifies that a worktree with `<name>` exists and a tmux window does not.
-2. Creates a new tmux window named after the branch.
+2. Creates a new tmux window named after the worktree.
 3. (If specified) Runs file operations and `post_create` hooks.
 4. Sets up your configured tmux pane layout.
 5. Automatically switches your tmux client to the new window.